darrylb123/usbrelay/README.md

 HIDAPI is a fairly recent addition to linux and is available as a package for Fedora 20 but not for Pidora (F18).
 The package was built for Pidora (Fedora 18) using the F20 hidapi source package.

+Installing Debian Packages:
+This code is a maintained package in Debian (and Raspian).
+Use normal apt-get commands

+---
+# apt-get install usbrelay
+---

+Other Linux platforms will need to build the source, see below

 Protocol:
 The relay modules does not set the USB serial number but has a unique serial when the HID device is queried, the current state of the relays is also sent with the serial.
 The HID serial is matched and the ON/OFF command is sent to the chosen relay.